top of page

 As a full-time artist and mother of two—including a daughter with significant medical complexities—I navigate motherhood as an immigrant without extended family support.
 My creative practice is one of the few spaces I can claim as my own, and motherhood has transformed my identity from artist to art activist.
 Making space to create outside my caregiver duties is an act of empowerment—a way to make visible what so often feels invisible.
 I find inspiration in the mundane details of my life: a walk to the playground, a hospital stay, a micro-aggression, someone commenting that my daughter isn't "normal," a conversation with another caregiver.
 In the studio, I transform these real moments—both positive and negative—into movement, developing the work in sections and testing it with different audiences, allowing it to evolve organically.

 Our film LAURA'S HOLLAND invites audiences into the private moments that fuel my artistic practice—the everyday realities they would never otherwise witness.
-My performances can only express what emerges from these experiences; the film reveals the lived moments themselves: the hospital visits, therapy sessions, dance classes, school pick-ups, and small joys that shape
+My performances can only express what emerges from these experiences; the film reveals the lived moments themselves: the

-my work and my family's life.
-By making visible what
+family's life.
+By making visible what caregivers

-caregivers experience behind closed doors, this film
+experience behind closed doors, this film becomes

-to action demanding that caregiving be valued,
+demanding that caregiving be valued,

 supported, and seen, giving voice to